Getting Started at SPH

 Plan your coursework and register for classes.

 Watch for emails confirming your deposit and providing next steps for registration.
 Registration generally begins in April for fall and continues on a rolling basis.
-The Registrar’s Office staff will e-mail you the Registration Packet and Schedule.
+The Registrar’s Office staff will e-mail you the Fall 2015 New Student Packet and Schedule.
 Consult your concentrator’s guide and register for classes through the Student Link.
 Contact your faculty advisor or departmental curriculum coordinator or the Registrar’s Office for first-semester advising and advice.

 Finalize financial aid and other funding sources.
 Contact SFS with any questions.